 As far as affordability is considered, Bali is one of the cheapest destinations for travelling internationally.

 As per the current exchange rate, 1 Indonesian Rupiah = 0.0051 INR

 Here’s your budget break-up for Bali –

 - Around Rs.
 22,000 for flights per person, if you manage to get your tickets on the cheaper side.

 - Your visa is free.

-- Bali has too many choices when it comes to accommodation.
+- There are many choices when it comes to accommodation in Bali.
 If you are lucky, you can manage to get a conveniently-located hotel with all the facilities for about Rs.
 800-Rs.
 1,000 per night.

 - Transport is also extremely convenient with taxis costing you a meagre Rs.25 for each trip.
 So the total transport cost during your entire stay will come somewhere around Rs.
 5,000.

 - When it comes to food, you can enjoy a filling meal of the local delicacies easily at around Rs.100-Rs.200.

 So, if you calculate the total costs, the entire trip will cost you somewhere around Rs.
 35,000/person, if you don’t go too overboard with your expenses.

 To make it easier, you can opt for a forex travel card and load it with Indonesian Rupiah to stave off the necessity of carrying cash for the entirety of your trip!